webdevelopmentdiva/employee-tracker/README.md

 # Employee-Tracker

 ## I've created an interface that makes it easy for non-developers to view and interact with information stored in databases.
-A solution for managing a company's employees using node, inquirer, and MySQL.
+Its a solution for managing a company's employees using node, inquirer, and MySQL.

 ![employee-tracker](https://user-images.githubusercontent.com/63182837/84457220-f3eee880-ac16-11ea-98b3-018c4c48e983.gif)

-### A command-line application that allows the user to:
+### The command-line application allows the user to:

 - Add departments, roles, employees
 - View departments, roles, employees